dladd/pyFormex/sphinx/install.rst

 **NumPy** (http://www.numpy.org)
    Version 1.0-rc1 or higher.
-NumPy is the package used for efficient numerical array operations in Python and is essential for |pyformex|.
+NumPy is the package used for efficient numerical array operations in Python and is essential for pyFormex.

 **Qt4** (http://www.trolltech.com/products/qt)
-   The widget toolkit on which the |pyformex| Graphical User Interface (GUI) was built.
+   The widget toolkit on which the pyFormex Graphical User Interface (GUI) was built.

 **PyQt4** (http://www.riverbankcomputing.co.uk/pyqt/index.php)
    The Python bindings for Qt4.